foad-heidari/dj-booking/README.md

 what you get:
    - A booking page which users can book appointments.
-   - A dashboard which the admin can see the appointments and make actions
+   - A dashboard which the admin can see the bookings and make actions

 Requirements
 ============